Moshintha20/CholecT50-and-Cholec80-Task-Phase-Groupings-Dataset/README.md

 You can find me here: [linkedin](https://www.linkedin.com/in/moshintha-hewavitharana/).

 This description follows the structure of the example you provided and can be adjusted based on any additional details or preferences you may have.
 If you have specific sections or content from your research paper you'd like included, let me know!

+## License
+This work is derivative of the [CholecT50 and Cholec80 Datasets](http://camma.u-strasbg.fr/datasets/)

+The dataset and documentation are distributed under the [Creative Commons CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/)